mvpoirier/mvpoirier.github.io/_posts/ABA-CS-2019/2019-05-16-Making-Course-Pages.md

 - Finally, setup so that the posts show all content, rather than only an excerpt

-- Here is the code:
+- Here is the code.
+Because this is written in the liquid template format, the code must be wrapped in _raw_ and _endraw_ liquid tags, as discussed here: <https://github.com/jekyll/jekyll/issues/6430>:

 ```html
 {% raw %}